zakari1231/final_project_cs50p/README.md

 this command will create a 3 csv file from the tables 'general bill', 'expenses', 'total'
 * If you want to create a CSV file for only a specific day add the date in a format " %Y-%m-%d ".

-finally
+# Finally

-Huge thanks to David J. Malan and team for making this awsome courses
+Thanks for all people make CS50’s Introduction to Programming with Python possible.
+Especially, David J. Malan and team for making this awsome courses